ajauhri/rkt-heaps/README.md

 Benchmarks can be easily generated for all core functions using files [here](https://github.com/ajauhri/rkt-heaps/tree/master/benchmarks).
 Any one of such files can be run with following arguments:
 * ssize - the starting size of the heap in the benchmark
 * esize - the largest size of the heap to be included in the benchmark
-* step - increment in the size of heap for the subsequent step
-* freq - # of execution cycles to be run for any operation

-For example, `./binomial_benchmarks.rkt 10 100 10 10` will have timing of operations measured over heap sizes - 10 20 30 40 50 60 70 80 90 100, for all operations 10 times, and then take its mean.
-It will generate a pdf file titled as `binomial_benchmarks_10_100_10_10.pdf`.
+For example, `./delete_benchmarks.rkt 10 100` will have timing of operations measured over heap sizes - 10 20 30 40 50 60 70 80 90 100 over the total expected cost (in this case it is `O(log n)`).
+It will generate a pdf file titled as `delete_benchmarks_10_100.pdf`.

 Benchmark for existing racket library [Binary heap](http://pre.racket-lang.org/docs/html/data/Binary_Heaps.html) has been added for comparison.
-For instance, `Fibonacci` heap implementations provides almost 100x speedup for `heap-add-all!` operation.
-The equivalent for this API is called the `meld` operation for both `Binomial` and `Fibonacci` heaps.

 Some pre-generated benchmarks can be viewed here: